 Campari is bottled between 20.5 percent and 28 percent alcohol by volume (ABV, 41 to 56 proof), depending on where it's sold.
 In the U.S., it is 24 percent ABV (48 proof).

-For the majority of its production life, the signature red color of Campari came from carmine dye, which is derived from the female cochineal insect.
-It's commonly used to dye fabrics, foods, and beverages.
-In 2006, the company switched to an artificial dye for the most part.
-Like the alcohol content, it depends on the country.
-Carmine-dyed Campari is still found throughout the world.
-The majority of bottles, including all Campari sold in the U.S., are now clearly marked "artificially colored" or with the individual dyes used.
+For the majority of its production life, the signature red color of Campari came from carmine dye.
+Derived from the female cochineal insect, carmine is commonly used to dye fabrics, foods, and beverages.
+In 2006, the company switched to an artificial dye for the most part, though carmine-dyed Campari is still found throughout the world.
+Most bottles, including all Campari sold in the U.S., are now clearly marked "artificially colored" or with the individual dyes used.

 What Does Campari Taste Like?

 Campari's prominent flavor is that of a strong bittersweet orange.
-It's very complex and there are notes of cherry, clove, and cinnamon as well.
+It's very complex, and there are notes of cherry, clove, and cinnamon.
 It's one of the most bitter spirits you will taste, which adds to its appeal for many drinkers.

 How to Drink Campari

 Campari is often served on the rocks or in simple cocktails.
+As an apéritif, it's best enjoyed before a meal to prepare the stomach to digest food.
 Its interesting taste is not one that most people will find pleasant at first, so it's best to ease into this bitter.

 Popular Campari-forward drinks like the Negroni and Americano can be overwhelming to the uninitiated drinker.
 Instead, begin with Campari and orange juice (built like a screwdriver) or a similar fruit-forward drink.
-These drinks will soften the bitterness and you can train your palate to accept Campari in a purer form.
+These drinks soften the bitterness, and you can train your palate to accept Campari in a purer form.
 This slow integration works almost every time, though it may take a few years.
-It is worth the journey for achieving a more diverse palate and you'll wonder where Campari has been all your life.
-It certainly makes almost any meal just a little bit better.
+It is worth the journey to achieve a more diverse palate, and a well-made Campari cocktail can make almost any meal just a little better.